mjjstockman/hull-college-before/README.md

 ![Responsice Mockup](https://github.com/lucyrush/readme-template/blob/master/media/love_running_mockup.png)

+## User Stories

+# Potential Students

+As a potential student, I want to quickly see what courses are offered so I can see if they are of interest.

+As a potential student, I want to see some general information about the college so I can find out a bit bout it.

+As a potential student, I want to be able to contact the college so that I can ask any questions I have about the college.

 ## Features

 In this section, you should go over the different parts of your project, and describe each in a sentence or so.
 You will need to explain what value each of the features provides for the user, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.